prometheus/test-infra/tools/amGithubNotifier/README.md

 ## Usage

-> Note: All alerts sent to amGithubNotifier must have the `prNum` label and `description` annotation, `owner` and `repo` labels are optional but will take precedence over cli args if provided.
+> Note: All alerts sent to amGithubNotifier must have the `prNum` label and `description` annotation, `org` and `repo` labels are optional but will take precedence over cli args if provided.

 Example `alerts.rules.yml`:
 ```yaml